-Create or update a Rule Configuration according to Updating InRule Rules Configuration Records.
+- Create or update a Rule Configuration according to Updating InRule Rules Configuration Records.
 If you want to hide the button for all forms on all entities, edit the default record.
-Otherwise, create a new record for the specific entity you'd like to show or hide the button on.
+Otherwise, create a new record for the specific entity you'd like to show or hide the button on. - Set the Show Run Rules Button under the Custom Action Settings section

 3. If you edited the default record, you can skip this step.
-Otherwise, you'll need to associate the Configuration record you just modified with a particular entity by following the steps in Associating an InRule Configuration record to an Entity sets that may be selected.
-When this is populated the Run Rules Button will have a dropdown menu added to allow you to select the rule set when running the rule.
-To enable this functionality, follow the steps below:
+Otherwise, you'll need to associate the Configuration record you just modified with a particular entity by following the steps in Associating an InRule Configuration record to an Entity